-- Learning Community Center of North Omaha - Intensive Early Childhood Program (At Kellom, Conestoga, Lothrop, Franklin, Minne Lusa and Skinner.
-It is anticipated there will be 17 classrooms across the 6 schools involved in the evaluation process. - PreK Classroom Observation tools: Classroom Assessment Scoring System (CLASS) will be used for veteran teachers.
-This tool focuses exclusively on teacher-child and child-child interactions within the classroom. - Child Outcomes: - Devereux Early Childhood Assessment (DECA) will be used to measure children's social-emotional development. - Minnesota Executive Function Scale (MEFS) will be used to measure children's executive functioning skills in English or Spanish - Peabody Picture Vocabulary Test (PPVT) will be used to measure children's receptive vocabulary - Bracken School Readiness Assessment (Bracken) will be used to measure children's readiness for kindergarten - Focus groups and/or surveys will occur with coaches, teaching staff and/or principals. - Family Navigators: Review of service plans by UNMC LCSW to examine quality, goals, and progress of families.
-Feedback is provided twice per year to the service providers and supervisor(s). - Parent University: analyses of family data (e.g., surveys, administrative data, and KIPS, course outcome data as relevant), child data and focus groups. - Third Learning Community Center - Develop logic model in collaboration with stakeholders - Evaluate pilot programming - Track participants including numbers, demographics and the subcouncils represented. - Participate in Advisory Committee meetings to develop programming and evaluation pieces in collaboration with other committee members.
+Intensive Early Childhood Program (At Kellom, Conestoga, Lothrop, Franklin, Minne Lusa and Skinner, Spring Lake and Castelar).
+It is anticipated there will be 8 schools involved in the evaluation process.

+- Classroom Observation tools: Classroom Assessment Scoring System (CLASS) will be used for veteran teachers.
+This tool focuses exclusively on teacher-child and child-child interactions within the classroom.
+Each classroom will have fall and spring observations. - Child Assessments administered fall and spring. - Devereux Early Childhood Assessment (DECA) will be used to measure children's social-emotional development. - Minnesota Executive Function Scale (MEFS) will be used to measure children's executive functioning skills in English or Spanish - Peabody Picture Vocabulary Test (PPVT) will be used to measure children's receptive vocabulary - Bracken School Readiness Assessment (Bracken) will be used to measure children's readiness for kindergarten - Focus groups and/or surveys may occur with coaches, teaching staff and/or principals.
+These will be developed in conjunction with OPS. - Conduct fall and spring data debriefs with coaches and teachers.